 Rachel works to strengthen the field of leadership development for social change.

-Before taking on her current role, Rachel served as a strategy and communications consultant with the Haas, Jr. Fund since 2012.
-During that time, she played a critical role on the Haas Leadership Initiative team, with a focus on evaluation, learning and building the field of nonprofit leadership development.
-Rachel also helped lead the emerging work to strengthen fundraising in the social sector.
+Previously, Rachel served as Director of Learning and Field Building on the Haas Leadership Initiatives team, with a focus on evaluation, learning and building the field of nonprofit leadership development.
+Rachel also helped lead the Haas Leadership Initiatives’ emerging work to strengthen fundraising in the social sector.

 Rachel draws on more than 25 years as a creative and strategic thinker in the field of youth development.
 Among her strengths are program design and implementation, fundraising and evaluation.
 Rachel was the co-founder and deputy director of Coaching Corps, a Haas, Jr. Fund grantee that promotes youth development through afterschool sports and physical activity.
 She also served as interim director of research at SeeChange Evaluation and as an evaluator with Public/Private Ventures.

 Rachel speaks Catalan, Danish and Spanish.
 She obtained a master’s degree in city planning from M.I.T. and a bachelor’s degree in sociology from Bryn Mawr College.